Helping us Soar!

 Swedish Medical Center has grown into the Northwest's largest cancer-care program, offering patients the most extensive range of services and expertise in the region.
 The Breast Cancer Program at the Swedish Cancer Institute is the largest program of its kind in the Pacific Northwest.
 Patients benefit from a comprehensive approach to cancer care that includes state-of-the-art imaging, the latest treatments, high-quality support services and dedicated breast surgeons, oncologists and other specially trained caregivers.

-Northwest Hope & Healing is an approved charity of the Washington State Combined Fund Drive.
-The program allows current and former public employees to make donations via check or payroll deduction to their favorite charities.
+Northwest Hope & Healing is an approved charity of both the Washington State Combined Fund Drive and King County Employee Giving Program.
+These programs allow current and former public employees to make donations via check or payroll deduction to their favorite charities.

 Be sure to select NW Hope & Healing upon your renewal.
-The charity code for NW Hope & Healing is 1479548.
+The charity code for WACFD is 1479548, and KCEGP is 9740.

 Girls Love Mail gives the gift of hand-written letters to newly diagnosed breast cancer patients.
 We include GLM letters in our Healing Baskets and each woman receives personal words of encouragement.